TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-eslint.md

   27 errors and 0 warnings potentially fixable with the `--fix` option.
 ```

 Whoops.
-I wonder what horrors I have lurking in my code base.
+I wonder what horrors I have lurking in my code base?
 Altogether there were seven different types of problem found.

 ## react-hooks/exhaustive-deps